 However you may wish to start with the crate by your bed so they don’t feel lonely and where you can easily hear when they need a pee break but build up to the crate being further from you and then a separate room so they are not dependent on you being around..

-Be reasonable if you have ignored your dog all day, they haven’t had much to do, lots to sniff a good walk etc, then no wonder they are playing up, so ensure their needs are met before punishment.
+Be reasonable if you have ignored your dog all day; if they haven’t had much to do, lots to sniff a good walk etc, then no wonder they are playing up.
+Therefore ensure their needs are met before punishment.
 If their needs have been met then the crate can also be used as humane way to say ‘hey go settle, no more fun right now, you’ve been a bit unruly.’
 However 99% of the time it should be a positive place or it will lose its use.